Compare the Best UK Broadband Providers

 CityFibre has an investment program of £4.9bn to provide FTTP to 8 million homes by the end of 2025.
 This will comprise 285 cities, towns and villages which is nearly one third of the UK population.
 CityFibre already has 1.7 million premises ready for connection via their ISP partners such as TalkTalk, Zen Internet, Vodafone, Giganet and others.

-County Broadband already supplies FTTP services to over 250 twins and villages across East Anglia.
+County Broadband already supplies FTTP services to over 250 towns and villages across East Anglia.

 Hyperoptic is able to serve 900,000 homes as of August 2022 with the aim of being able to increase that number to 2,000,000 by the end of 2023.